ywCN/blog/README.md

 ## [The Built-in React.Component](https://reactjs.org/docs/react-component.html)
+- Remeber, the methods we use inside our own component which are not created by us are inherited from Component.
+Just think about the `extends` keyword.

 ## [The Component Lifecycle](https://reactjs.org/docs/react-component.html#the-component-lifecycle)
 - Each component has several “lifecycle methods” that you can override to run code at particular times in the process.